mercoglianoisidoro/cheatsheet/kubernetes/eks/EKS Access Management.md

 EKS supports two **type of identities**:
 - AWS **IAM Principal** (role or user - it can come from IAM or a Federated Identity):
-	- this type let to assign permissions to work with
+	- this type lets you assign permissions to work with
 		- K8S API or
 		- EKS API
-	- This leverage on the IAM Authenticator for K8S is installed on the Control Plane
+	- This leverages the IAM Authenticator for K8S installed on the Control Plane
 - **user from OIDC**
-	- - this type let to assign permissions to work with
+	- this type lets you assign permissions to work with
 		- K8S API

 Both types can be used as the same time